telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 ## Disable Dates

-Kendo UI DatePicker widget provides the functionality to disable certain days, such as weekends, national holidays, and others, which are not intended to be selected by the end user.
+The DatePicker provides the functionality to disable certain days, such as weekends, national holidays, and others, which are not intended to be selected by the end user.

+To disable a date, either:
+* Set and array of dates, or
+* Add a function to determine the return value as the date that is disabled.

 ### Set an Array

-One way to disable a date is by setting an array.
-List the days that need to be disabled by using the first letters from their names in English.
+When you disable dates by setting an array, list the days that need to be disabled by using the first letters from their names in English.

 ###### Example